 - Current licensure as a registered nurse in the United States

 - Master of Science in Nursing degree from a regionally accredited college or university with nursing program accreditation from the Commission on Collegiate Nursing Education (CCNE) or from the National League for Nursing Accrediting Commission (NLNAC).

 - GPA of 3.0 for master's degree

 - Graduate level nursing research course

 - Three letters of reference attesting to the applicant's academic ability and leadership potential, including one from a current professional colleague

 - Personal Statement

 - Interview with DNP faculty

 - BLS certification

 - Current CV or resume

 - Oath of Residency

-- Official College Transcripts (BSN or ADN to MSN degree or equivalent, MSN, Post Master's Certificate)

-- Application Signature Page

-- Application Fee
+- Official transcripts from all institutions formerly attended.